matthiassommer/csv2gpx/readme.md

 ## Docker build
-You can also use the provided Dockerfile to build and run the python script.
+You can also use the provided Dockerfile to build and run the application.

 ```
 docker build --rm -t gpx-converter .